unscriptable/blog/README.md

 ## Guest posts

-You can write your own cujojs-related blog posts!
+You can write your own blog posts about cujojs!

 Got a success story?
 Did you have a revelation when learning about IOC, AOP, or modules?
 Let the world know!

 First, please check out the [contributing.md] file for guidelines and detailed instructions.